Planck35/planck35.github.io/_posts/2020-02-04-overloaded-operations-and-conversions.md

 The function-call operator must be a member function.
 A class may define multiple versions of the call operator, each of which must differ as to the number or types of their parameters.

 When we write a lambda, the compiler translates that expression into an unnamed object of an unnamed class.
 The classes generated from a lambda contain an overloaded function-call operator.

+## Library-Defined
+The standard library defines a set of classes that represent the arithmetic, relational, and logical operators.
+Each class defines a call operator that applies the named operation.

+## Using a Library function object with the Algorithms
+The function-object class that represent operators are often used to override the default operator used by an algorithm.

+## Different Types Can Have the Same Call Signature
+Sometimes we want to treat several callable objects that share a call signature as if they had the same type.
+For example, consider the following different types of callable objects:
+{% highlight cpp %}
+// ordinary function
+int add(int i, int j) { return i + j; }
+// lambda, which generates an unnamed function-object class auto mod = [](int i, int j) { return i % j; };
+// function-object class
+struct div {
+    int operator()(int denominator, int divisor) {
+        return denominator / divisor;
+    }
+};
+{% endhighlight %}